Prachi-Lal/walmartDataAnalytics/README.md

 [Medium Article](https://medium.com/@plalindia01/walmart-sales-analysis-a-case-study-3c204dd99fd1)

-PS This is not my original work.
+PS: This is not my original work.
 This is rather an attempt at duplication for learning purposes.

-This script provides a starting point for analyzing Walmart sales data.
-You can expand on it to answer more specific questions and gain deeper insights into sales trends and customer behavior.